 1. Medicine Ball Slam

 Equipment note: Use a slam ball for this exercise — not a standard medicine ball.
-Medicine balls bounce and a hard slam can send one straight back at you.
-A slam ball is sand-filled with zero bounce and is built specifically for this movement.
-For every other exercise in this guide, a standard medicine ball works perfectly.
+Standard balls bounce, and a hard slam can send one straight back at you.
+A slam ball is sand-filled with zero bounce and built specifically for this movement.

-The slam is the best power exercise you can do.
-It also works as a warm-up primer before a strength session — 2–3 sets of explosive slams wake up your nervous system before heavier work.
+The slam is the best power exercise you can do with a medicine ball.
+It also works as a warm-up primer before a strength session — 2–3 sets of explosive slams activate your nervous system before heavier work.

 How to do it: